 There are no entities that are neither consolidated nor deducted.
+There are also no subsidiaries not included in the consolidation, for which there is a shortage of capital.

 All the transactions within Group, including repayments of intercompany liabilities and transfers of funds, are concluded according to law, including Code of Commercial Law and statutory stipulations.
 Within the Group, according to the best knowledge, there are no and it is expected that there will be no significant obstacles of legal or practical nature to fast fund transferring or repayment of liabilities between the parent and the subsidiaries.